minio/docs/source/reference/minio-mc/mc-support-callhome.rst

 .. start-mc-support-callhome-desc

-The :mc-cmd:`mc support callhome` command allows the enabling or disabling of reports from a deployment to |SUBNET|.
+The :mc-cmd:`mc support callhome` command allows the enabling or disabling of diagnostic information from a deployment to |SUBNET|.

 .. end-mc-support-callhome-desc

 All ``mc support`` commands require an active SUBNET subscription.

-When enabled, MinIO can send logs to SUBNET in real time, diagnostics every 24 hours, or both.
+When enabled, MinIO sends diagnostic information to SUBNET.

 MinIO disables this functionality by default, regardless of registration status.
-You must explicitly enable the ``callhome`` function to begin real time log upload.
+You must explicitly enable the ``callhome`` function to begin information upload.

 .. include:: /includes/common-mc-support.rst
    :start-after: start-minio-only